svdzpg/untitled-escaperoom-game/README.md

 # untitled-escaperoom-game
 How to run!
-copy the raw code (ctrl + a) and paste (ctrl + v) into either Thonny or Visual Studio Code
+Download the package.

 About:
-This game is an escape room game and the game has you using a windows 95 computer to hack into a secure door and a secure safe in order to escape!
+This game is an escape room I built by myself!
+You have to use a really old computer to hack and escape the room.

 Notes:
-Please note that not all of the commands used in the computer in the game work IRL as they would in-game.
+Please note that the function of certain commands have been altered.

+Game release date:
+25/06/2025 (8:00pm BST)